zsluedem/monkq/docs/refs/assets/order.rst

 =============

-Orders are classes which define how an order in the exchange and what kind of orders are.When you submit an order, MonkTrader would generate an order class for that.Orders are always related to one :class:`~Account`.
+Orders are classes which define how an order in the exchange and what kind of orders are.When you submit an order, monkq would generate an order class for that.Orders are always related to one :class:`~Account`.

 BaseOrder